nodecg/docs/docs/migrating/migrating-1.x-to-2.x.md

 ### Minimum supported Node.js version is now 16

-To keep up with the rapid pace of Node.js development, the supported Node.js versions are 16 and 18.
+To keep up with the rapid pace of Node.js development, the minimum supported Node.js version is now 16.
+We are working on supporting Node.js 18, but at this time it causes crashes in NodeCG.

 ### Minimum supported TypeScript version is now 4.7